-The Complainant accepted the assessor's selected weighting of the income periods of 10% (2007); 30% (2008); 60% (2009) as appropriate, and applied those weightings to the 12 month periods ending June 30, to arrive at the requested assessment [C1, p.34].
+The Complainant accepted the assessor's selected weighting of the income periods of 10% (2007); 30% (2008); 60% (2009) as appropriate, and applied those weightings to the 12 month periods ending June 30, to arrive at the requested assessment of \$63,746,000.

-The Complainant also submitted the Calgary Assessment Review Board decision, CARB 1376/2010-P in respect of a neighbouring property's 2010 assessment complaint, and argued that the Board in that instance had ruled in the Complainant's favour on precisely the same issue as the current matter before the Board [C1, pp.21-26].
+The Complainant also submitted a Calgary Assessment Review Board decision, CARB 1371/2010-P in respect of the subject property's 2010 assessment complaint, and argued that the Board in that instance had ruled in the Complainant's favour on precisely the same issue as the current matter before the Board [C1, pp.41-45].

 The Respondent argued that the Calgary Assessment Review Board decisions referenced by the Complainant were rendered in the fall of 2010, and there was insufficient time to collect and analyze data to the valuation date of July 01, 2010 for the 2011 taxation year.
 As a result, the Respondent submitted that the assessor attempted to follow the spirit of the Board's decisions, and reflect the change in the market by changing the weightings applied to the 3 calendar years of income from 20% (2007); 30% (2008); 50% (2009), to 10% (2007); 30% (2008); 60% (2009), therefore applying more weight to the most recent income level, and significantly less weight to the most dated income level.
+Several Valuation Analysis documents for competing properties were submitted to demonstrate that the altered weightings were applied consistently [R1, pp.22-39].